 Types of Forklift Accidents

-Forklift accidents are caused when someone is struck by the forklift or by merchandise it was carrying or dropped on the injured person.
+Forklift accidents are caused when someone is struck by a forklift, by merchandise it was carrying or merchandise dropped on the injured person.
 You may have been a:

 - Construction worker at a construction work site

 - Customer struck by a forklift in a warehouse store;

 - Employee of another company delivering merchandise or for any other reason on the property of the company operating the forklift and struck by the forklift; or